Reporting mark: North America

 Companies owning trailers used in trailer-on-flatcar service are assigned marks ending with the letter "Z", and the National Motor Freight Traffic Association, which maintains the list of Standard Carrier Alpha Codes, assigns marks ending in "U" to owners of intermodal containers.
+Marks for intermodal containers carried by ship are assigned by the Bureau International des Containers, even when the containers are also transported by rail.
 The standard ISO 6346 covers identifiers for intermodal containers.

 When the owner of a reporting mark is taken over by another company, the old mark becomes the property of the new company.
 For example, when the Union Pacific Railroad (mark UP) acquired the Chicago and North Western Railway (mark CNW) in 1995, it retained the CNW mark rather than immediately repaint all acquired equipment.
 Some companies own several marks that are used to identify different classes of cars, such as boxcars or gondolas.
 If the acquiring company discontinues the name or mark of the acquired company, the discontinued mark is referred to as a "fallen flag" railway.
 Occasionally, long-disused marks are suddenly revived by the companies which now own them.
 For example, in recent years, the Union Pacific Railroad has begun to use the mark CMO on newly built covered hoppers, gondolas and five-bay coal hoppers.
 CMO originally belonged to Chicago, St. Paul, Minneapolis and Omaha Railway, a predecessor of the CNW, from which the UP inherited it.
 Similarly, during the breakup of Conrail, the long-retired marks of the Pennsylvania Railroad (PRR) and New York Central Railroad (NYC) were temporarily brought back and applied to much of Conrail's fleet to signify which cars and locomotives were to go to CSX (all cars labeled NYC) and which to Norfolk Southern (all cars labeled PRR).
 Some of these cars still retain their temporary NYC marks.